George Perris: Artistry

 Perris possesses the vocal range of a tenor.
 He is multilingual and sings in Greek, French, English and Spanish.
 His vocal style is characterized as crossover music, combining adult contemporary music, pop and vocal music.
 His influences include Greek icon Nana Mouskouri, as well as Maria Callas, Lara Fabian, George Dalaras, Charles Aznavour and George Michael.

 Activism

 Perris is an International Ambassador for the Horatio Alger Association of Distinguished Americans, an association that offers scholarships to students in the US and Canada that come from adversity.
 He has performed in numerous galas to raise funds for children in need in various countries.

 In June 2022, he became a UNICEF Goodwill Ambassador, specializing in fighting violence against children.
 His idol, Greek legend Nana Mouskouri appointed him as an ambassador through a special video she recorded for the occasion.

 Personal life

-In March 2022, Perris came out as gay during an interview on People (magazine).
+In March 2022, Perris came out as gay during an interview with People magazine.
 He explained that he finally felt ready to do it after years of fearing it might hurt his career, but mainly as he wanted to be a positive influence on young people, filling a void that existed when he was growing up.